 The name of this diet gives a lot away about what it’s all about.
-The Mediterranean diet is basically the standard diet of people who live in and around the Mediterranean.
+The Mediterranean diet is the standard diet of people who live in and around the Mediterranean.

 Because this is more of a dietary way of living than an actual diet plan, there aren’t exactly strict rules that you have to follow to make it work.
-It basically focuses on eating healthy foods such as whole grains, beans, legumes, fish, nuts, and other unsaturated fats.
+It focuses on eating healthy foods such as whole grains, beans, legumes, fish, nuts, and other unsaturated fats.
 It also includes plenty of vegetables.

-Eating these foods means avoiding processed, harmful fats like those found in dairy, bread, pastries, and other unhealthy foods.
+Eating these foods means avoiding processed, harmful fats like those in dairy, bread, pastries, and other unhealthy foods.

 The Mediterranean diet is high in minerals, vitamins, and antioxidants.
 Some of these include:

 - Vitamin B